leoarchive/minimax-chess-engine/README.md

 for make a move type:
 > *mov*
 >
- int normal mode.
+ in normal mode.
 Once entering in moviment mode you remain in movement mode type:
 > *back*
 >
 to exit and back to the normal mode.